High-quality, hands-on science and cultural learning programs across Washington state

 Our interactive programs are facilitated by Burke educators using standards-based curriculum, and include pre- and post-visit materials for teachers.

-One-of-a-kind fun with dinos, mystery and more!
+One-of-a-kind fun with dinos, rocks, minerals and more!
 Uncover fossils, examine artifacts, and take a behind-the-scenes peek at the museum!
 Camps are held each year during winter, spring and summer breaks for children entering grades K–8.

 Girl Scouts, Boy Scouts and Cub Scouts can earn awards in special Scouts-only programs held throughout the year.